-Both France and Italy recorded profits which outperformed the plan.
-France recorded a profit of €14.8m for 2023, and Italy recorded a profit of €15.0m for 2023, with VA products being the largest contributors towards operating profit.
-The Asian VA portfolio delivered a loss as described in A.2.1.
+France recorded a profit of €15.4m for 2024, benefitting from positive market conditions for VA products.
+Italy recorded a profit of €14.1m for 2024, a slight decrease from 2023 due to increased expense assumptions, with VA products being the largest contributors towards operating profit.

+Head Office delivered a loss of €1.9m driven by strategic project costs.